aws-samples/siem-on-amazon-opensearch-service/docs/deployment.md

 * The subnet you deploy is a private subnet
 * Select three different Availability Zones for the subnet.
 (Only one instance is deployed per AZ)
 * In Amazon VPC, enable both [**DNS hostnames**] and [**DNS resolution**]
-* `cdk.json` and `cdk.context.json` are created during the deployment, and ensure to save this file.
+* `cdk.json` and `cdk.context.json` are created during the deployment, and ensure to backup these files in AWS Systems Manager Parameter Store or somewhere.
 It will be required to rerun the CDK used for the deployment of SIEM on OpenSearch Service

 ### 1. Setting Up the AWS CDK Execution Environment

-1. Deploy an Amazon Elastic Compute Cloud (Amazon EC2) instance that runs Amazon Linux 2023 or Amazon Linux 2
+1. Deploy an Amazon Elastic Compute Cloud (Amazon EC2) instance that runs Amazon Linux 2023 or Amazon Linux 2.
+The EC instance require at least 2 GB RAM
 1. Create a role with Admin permissions in AWS Identity and Access Management (IAM) and attach it to the Amazon EC2 instance
 1. Log in to the shell; install the development tools, Python 3.8 or 3.9 and development files, git, jq and tar; and get the source code from GitHub